imarc/handbook/frontend.markdown

 Use tab character at the beginning of a line.
 A tab is expected to represent the width of four spaces.
 For inline spacing, use spaces, not tabs.

-This is using four spaces option in Mou

     header {
         margin: 1em auto;
         width: 40em;